Usage

 They own the data that backs the underlying

-record type or stringThey are reference counted
+htslibrecord type or stringThey are reference counted

 They control allocating and freeing that data